RadBus/radbus.github.io/index.md

 > Check out the full [REST API Documentation]({{ page.github_org_url }}/api/wiki/REST-API-Documentation)

-RadBus is also an open source project built by people participating in the Twin Cities software development community who rely on Metro Transit to get to and from work every day:
+The RadBus Web API is also an open source project, and it's built by people participating in the Twin Cities software development community who rely on Metro Transit to get to and from work every day:

 > [{{ page.github_org_url }}/api]({{ page.github_org_url }}/api)